Roger King (producer): King World Productions

 Born in New Jersey, Roger King became chairman of the board of King World Productions in 1977, following the death of his father, Charles King, who had founded the company in 1964.

 In what his old friends refer to as 'The Early Years' (1974–1977), Roger, as CEO with J&R Advertising, and his brothers, Michael and Bob, commandeered WKID TV; where they broadcast a Late Night TV Talk Show from Pirate's World in Hollywood, Florida.

 The Show interviewed celebrities that were passing through South Florida such as actor Robert Conrad after he was involved a controversial fist fight in a local night club.
 Several of the programs were directed by Dale Richman.
 The interviews were followed by King World's Little Rascals.

 The local commercials that were played were Produced by Bob King and narrated by musician/photographer Jessie Eastland, (aka Robert Demeo) a friend of the King Brothers during those years.

 Under Roger's leadership, King World became the leading distributor of popular syndicated television programming.
 He put on the national scene daytime television's most popular programs of the 1980s, 1990s and 2000s, including Harpo Productions The Oprah Winfrey Show and Dr. Phil and is also credited with launching the syndicated news magazine, Inside Edition.

 He also syndicated Merv Griffin's Wheel of Fortune (for Sony Pictures Television), starring Pat Sajak and Vanna White which, according to CBS, has been the top-rated syndicated TV show for the past 26 years.
 Another of his Griffin syndications, Jeopardy! (also by Sony Pictures Television), has remained among the top three for 25 years.

 Top executive at CBS

-Roger King joined CBS in 2000 following the merger of King World Productions with the broadcasting network, and served as chief executive officer of CBS Television Distribution from 2000 until his death.
-He was responsible for the syndicated sale of repeat episodes from CBS' top prime-time shows, including the CSI series, Survivor, The Amazing Race, Everybody Loves Raymond (ancillary rights to this series are owned by Time Warner via HBO) and UPN's America's Next Top Model.
+Roger King joined CBS in 2000 following the merger of King World Productions with the broadcasting network, and served as chief executive officer of CBS Television Distribution from September 26, 2006 until his death.
+He was responsible for the syndicated sale of repeat episodes from CBS' top prime-time shows, including the CSI series, Survivor, The Amazing Race, Everybody Loves Raymond (ancillary rights to this series are owned by Warner Bros.
+Discovery via HBO) and UPN's America's Next Top Model.